The Lego Group

-Lego A/S (trade name: The Lego Group) is a Danish toy production company based in Billund, Denmark.
-It manufactures Lego-brand toys, consisting mostly of interlocking plastic bricks.
+Lego A/S, also known as the Lego Group (stylised as the LEGO Group), is a Danish construction toy production company based in Billund.
+It manufactures Lego-branded toys, consisting mostly of interlocking ABS plastic and rubber bricks.
 The Lego Group has also built several amusement parks around the world, each known as Legoland, and operates numerous retail stores.

+The name Lego is derived from the Danish phrase leg godt, meaning "play well".